 Oklahoma reservoir conditions — including bottom composition and water depth at the construction site — affect foundation requirements and final pricing.

-Corps of Engineers managed Oklahoma reservoirs operate within a regulated pool elevation range that varies seasonally and in response to rainfall.
+federally managed reservoirs operate within a regulated pool elevation range that varies seasonally and in response to rainfall.
 This means the water level at your property can change by several feet between seasons.
 Dock and pier designs on these lakes need to account for this variation — floating dock systems that rise and fall with the water level are often preferable to fixed structures on lakes with significant fluctuation.
 We factor each lake's typical water level range into our design recommendations.

 Wood bulkheads: From $150 per linear foot.
 A practical choice for calm freshwater lake environments with moderate wave exposure.